Capital of the French Riviera

 |Beautiful Nice on the shores of the Med!|

-It is cheaper of course, travelling off season, and there are so many great offers to choose from however you want to travel.
+It is cheaper of course, traveling off season and there are so many great offers to choose from however you want to travel.
 From Bristol airport, a flight to Nice will take roughly 2 hours and on arrival, there are regular buses and trams easing the short journey of 20 minutes into the centre of Nice.

-There are some great apartments in Nice to rent.
+There are some great apartments in Nice to rent through Your Nice Apartment.
 The Belle Nuage, in the centre of Nice's old town with its Italian-style architecture of red and yellow townhouses, has perfect views of Place Rosetti, a charming square with a small stone fountain and and the glittering dome of Cathedral Sainte Reparate.
 There are places to stay overlooking the beautiful Bay of Angels.